bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

       #   No type validation is performed for any parameter.
       <code implementing the plan>

-Queue Server supports plans that are accepting references to devices or other plans.
+Queue Server supports plans with parameters accepting references to devices or other plans.
-The devices or plans passed as parameters must be defined in startup scripts and loaded in RE Worker namespace and represented in ``existing_plans_and_devices.yaml``.
+The devices or plans passed as parameters must be defined in startup scripts, loaded in RE Worker namespace and represented in ``existing_plans_and_devices.yaml``.
-When plan parameters are submitted Queue Server, the devices and plans must be represented by their names (type ``str``).
-The names are replaced by references to objects in RE Worker namespace before the parameters are passed to the plan for execution.
-Submitted parameter values are parsed and each strings found in the tree formed by lists, tuples and dictionaries is replaced with a reference to an objects with the matching name.
+In parameter values of plans submitted to the queue, the devices and plans must be represented by their names (type ``str``).
+The names are replaced by references to objects in RE Worker namespace before the parameter values are passed to the plans for execution.
+Submitted parameter values are parsed and each string found in the tree formed by lists, tuples and dictionaries is replaced with a reference to an object with the matching name.
 If there is no object with the name matching the string or the name is not in the list of allowed plans or allowed devices for the user submitting the plan, then the string is not modified.
-Dictionary keys are never modified.
+Dictionary keys are never modified by the algorithm.

 The operation of replacing plan and device names with references to objects from RE Worker namespace is performed for each parameter with no type annotation.
 This means that